conda-incubator/conda-press/docs/devguide.rst

 Branches and Releases
 =============================
-Mainline rever development occurs on the ``master`` branch.
+Mainline conda-press development occurs on the ``master`` branch.
 Other branches may be used for feature development (topical branches) or to represent past and upcoming releases.